daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 This is kind of pain, but this is a microcontroller.
 I did not want to lose memory or make this really painful to manage.
 Parallel development should be possible.

 ## Benchmark
-May be worth correcting jitter with DMA bus priority and/or using non-stripped RAM.
+May be worth correcting jitter using non-stripped RAM.
 However, this is not believed to be required.
 DMA to PIO latency would be more critical than jitter or computation latency, but I am not sure there is a significant issue.
 Manually mapping this will likely increase complexity and reduce available RAM.

 ### copy_to_ram vs default linker script
 Currently copy_to_ram is used as this code base is fairly small and it can fit.